 We wait to have contractions, for the waters to break, for the baby to suddenly pop out.
 And then we start counting the days as they pass.
 We wonder if there is anything that we could be doing to change the situation.
 The reality is that only when both the baby and the mother are ready labour will start.
 In the meantime, try enjoying the last few moments of being two human beings in one unique body and feel connected to your baby for when the time comes.

 There are a few things that you can try to induce birth naturally.
 Some are evidence-based and others are ‘popular knowledge’.
-Remember that it’s your body and your mind and therefore your baby’s too.
+Remember that it’s your body and your mind and your baby is connected to these too.
 There are no tricks that work for everyone, so only try what you feel comfortable with.
-Your midwife or GP would be able to help you too.
+Please follow the advice of your midwife and GP and ask them any doubts.

 The enzyme bromelain is known to help the ripening of the cervix and soften the uterus.
 Plus, pineapple is a diuretic, that means it causes elimination of water through the urine.
 Consequently helping to move the bladder and might move the baby too.

 Mexican or Indian food, for example.
 Some people say the baby will move more and it could start labour.

 Gravity and the movement of your hips helps the baby to move down into the pelvis and make pressure on your cervix.
 If you go up slopes or stairs, the inclination of your body can help the baby to move down appropriately.

 Drinking raspberry leaf tea causes contractions in the uterus.
 It strengthens and tonifies the uterus and helps the muscles to start contracting.

 Prostaglandins are the hormones used in some types of induction of labour.
 It is useful to know that the semen contains prostaglandins.
 In addition, orgasms release oxytocin which is a hormone that causes contractions in your uterus.
 However, if your waters have broken or your mucus plug has come out, it is not recommended to have sexual intercourses due to the risk of infection.